projectcalico/calico/_includes/content/reqs-sys.md

 {%- if include.orch == "OpenStack" %}
 For production you will likely want multiple nodes for greater performance and reliability.
-If you don't already have an etcdv3 cluster to connect to, please refer to {% include open-new-window.a text='the upstream etcd docs' url='https://coreos.com/etcd/' %} for detailed advice and setup.{% endif %}{% if include.orch == "host protection" %}The key/value store must be etcdv3.{% endif %}
+If you don't already have an etcdv3 cluster to connect to, please refer to {% include open-new-window.html text='the upstream etcd docs' url='https://coreos.com/etcd/' %} for detailed advice and setup.{% endif %}{% if include.orch == "host protection" %}The key/value store must be etcdv3.{% endif %}

 ## Network requirements